 - Signs in the public right-of-way: The public right-of-way includes paved public roads, medians and roadsides.
 Roadside areas include drainage ditches, landscape strips, curbs, gutters, unimproved areas and sidewalks, generally within ten (10) feet of the edge of pavement.
 This width varies by location and should be verified by a survey plat.
-These signs are illegal under state law (Code of Virginia Section 33.2-1224, which prohibits signs in the right-of-way) and county code (Zoning Ordinance Section 19.1-271, which prohibits most outdoor advertising signs (signs that advertise an offsite product or service).
+These signs are illegal under state law (Code of Virginia Section 33.2-1224, which prohibits signs in the public right-of-way).

 - Signs within 20 feet of the edge of the road pavement or face of curb: These restrictions apply to most commercially developed roadways in Chesterfield County.
 There are limited exceptions to this rule, for Special Design Districts (such as the commercial core areas of Bon Air, Chester, Ettrick, Matoaca and Midlothian).
-Zoning Ordinance Section 19.1-278 outlines special circumstances and exceptions to these rules.
+Zoning Ordinance Section 19.1-278 outlines these expectations.

-- Signs advertising a product or service offered at a different property than where the sign is posted: These are also referred to as offsite advertising signs (Zoning Ordinance Section 19.1-271).
+- Signs advertising a product or service offered at a different property than where the sign is posted.
+These are also offsite advertising signs (Zoning Ordinance Section 19.1-271).

 Such complaints will be investigated by code compliance staff to determine if an actual code violation exists.
 If a violation does exist, staff will notify the property owner and seek voluntary compliance.
 Correction may require sign removal or relocation and may result in court action.

-While the enforcement process moves forward for each individual sign, that sign will likely remain visible until the violation is resolved.
+While the enforcement process moves forward for each individual sign, that sign may remain visible until the violation is resolved.
 Such legal processes may require several weeks to several months to resolve, from complaint to compliance.

-Temporary signs illegally placed in the public right-of-way are subject to removal and disposal, without notice, as part of ongoing litter control efforts.
-This effort is not complaint-based and has several important features.
+Temporary signs illegally placed in the public right-of-way are subject to removal and disposal, without notice, as part of ongoing countywide beautification.
+This effort is not complaint-based and has several important features:

 - This program is proactive: Public complaints do not prioritize or direct removal of illegal temporary signs from the public right-of-way.
-Our approach minimizes administrative demands associated with complaint processing and enforcement proceedings, so that limited resources may be more efficiently deployed to remove the greatest number of illegal signs.
+Our approach minimizes administrative demands associated with complaint processing and enforcement proceedings, so that limited staff resources may be more efficiently deployed to remove the greatest number of illegal signs.
 This promotes equitable countywide removal of illegal temporary signs from the public right-of-way.

-- This program prioritizes major roadways: We focus on roads with the highest traffic levels and the greatest number of illegal temporary signs in the public right-of-way.
+- This program prioritizes major roadways: We focus on major roads with the highest traffic levels and which historically have the greatest number of illegal temporary signs in the public right-of-way.
 This maximizes positive visual impact countywide.

-- This program is part of countywide litter control and prevention: This program is not run as an enforcement activity, but as a litter control and prevention activity.
+- This program is part of countywide beautification efforts.
+This program is not an enforcement activity.

-- This program encourages community volunteers for sign removal: Interested county residents may apply to be sign removal volunteers.
-To participate, you must apply, be trained and agree to comply with safety and program guidelines.
-Contact the Community Enhancement for further information.
+- This program encourages community volunteers for sign removal.
+Interested county residents may apply to serve as sign removal volunteers.
+To participate in this program, you must apply, be trained and agree to comply with safety and program guidelines.
+Contact Community Enhancement for further information.
 You can be part of the solution to help improve the county!